 Ovett is a tiny town located in the state of Mississippi.
 With a population of 183 people and just one neighborhood, Ovett is the 267th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Ovett is generally considered to be a blue-collar town.
-0.00% of the Ovett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ovett is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ovett is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ovett who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ovett has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ovett a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Ovett doesn't have a public transportation system that people use for their commute.
+Ovett is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ovett in 2022 was $26,643, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,572 for a family of four.